kriskowal/lode/README.md

 - engine: A JavaScript embedding like NodeJS (`"node"`), Rhino (`"rhino"`), an arbitrary web browser (`"browser"`), or a particular web browser.
-Engines provide different classes of functionality so packages can be provide alternate modules for different engines.
+Engines provide different classes of functionality so packages can be provided alternate modules for different engines.
 - entry-point: the first module executed in an instance of a working-set of packages and modules.
 The entry-point is